AlvinZhuyx/camera_pose_representation/readme.txt

-This is the code for the CVPR paper: Learning Neural Representation for Camera Pose by View Synthesis
+This is the code for the CVPR paper: Learning Neural Representation of Camera Pose with Matrix Representation of Pose Shift via View Synthesis.
 In each folder is the code for each dataset.

 We include the instruction on each dataset in each folder.

 The requirements.txt includes all of our package version.
 We use python 3.6.8 and cuda 10.0